petitapetitio/digup/README.md

 # Dig up

-cli-tool that helps you dig up knowledge from python legacy code.
+A cli-tool that helps you dig up knowledge from Python legacy code.

 ## How to use